Dr. Francis Opoku

 Profile

-Dr Opoku Francis received his BSc and MPhil degrees from the Kwame Nkrumah University of Science and Technology (KNUST) in 2010 and 2014, respectively.
-Dr Opoku obtained his PhD in Chemistry from the University of Johannesburg (UJ) in 2019.
-Prior to his appointment at Kwame Nkrumah University of Science and Technology, Dr Opoku was a Postdoctoral Fellow at the University of Johannesburg for adsorption of small molecules research.
+Dr. Opoku Francis received his BSc and MPhil degrees from the Kwame Nkrumah University of Science and Technology (KNUST) in 2010 and 2014, respectively.
+He obtained his PhD in Chemistry from the University of Johannesburg (UJ) in 2019.
+Subsequently, he was a Global Excellence Stature 4.0 Postdoctoral Fellow at the University of Johannesburg, designing the adsorption of small molecules incorporating density functional theory simulations.
+In 2020, he joined the Department of Chemistry, Faculty of Physical and Computational Sciences, KNUST, as a lecturer.

 Print page